Hoohaha/Auana-P/README.md

 ```

-##Example User's Guide
+##Demo User's Guide
 -----
 >1> Prework<br>
 Prework Demo can memory the new files.

 >2> MIC Recognition<br>
 This is a Demo for showing how to recognize the data from MIC.
-You can double click the "Example_MICRecognition" to run.<br>
+You can double click the "Demo_MICRecognition" to run.<br>
 And then you can play a song and press "Enter" to make the demo to processing.

 >3> File Search<br>
-Drag the sample ".wav" file into "Example_FileSearchDemo.py".
+Drag the sample ".wav" file into "Demo_FileSearchDemo.py".

 >4> Broken Frame<br>
-Drag the sample into "Example_BrokenFrame.py".
+Drag the sample into "Demo_BrokenFrame.py".

 ##Performance
 -----
-There are 180 files in the "auana/data" folder.
+There are 180 files in the "./data" folder.
 Follow figure shows the relationships between record-time and search time.

 ![7](doc/figure_2.png)